Createdd/Writing/2018/articles/MLIntroP1.md

 If J(0) stops to decrease significantly in an iteration step convergence can be declared.

+### Polynomial Regression

+Features can be improved by re-defining the hypothesis function into a quadratic, cubic or square root function.

+In this case extra emphasize must be applied to feature scaling!

 ---

 Thanks for reading my article!
 Feel free to leave any feedback!